Learning with Unmasked Tokens Drives Stronger Vision Learners: Conclusion

-\textbf{ Appendix} This supplementary material includes additional experimental analyses of our proposed method, comparing it with state-of-the-art self-supervised learning (SSL) methods and experimental results with detailed setups.
-We first provide the attention map visualizations; we then give another applicability of our proposed method, an extra study on balancing global guidance, and additional implementation details.
+\thefigure{\Alph{figure}} \thetable{\Alph{table}} This appendix includes additional experimental analyses of our proposed method, comparing it with state-of-the-art self-supervised learning (SSL) methods and experimental results with detailed setups.
+We first provide the attention map visualizations in \S\ref{sec:attention_map}; we then provide 1) another applicability of our proposed method to SimMIM, 2) ablation studies, and 3) our implementation details, including hyper-parameters in \S\ref{sec:further_exp}.